 - Proof of fidelity bond, and errors and omissions insurance

 - Certification that everyone associated with the company is in good standing and has no criminal background

 Most reverse mortgages today are Home Equity Conversion Mortgages (HECMs), which are administered and insured through the Federal Housing Administration (FHA).

-Lenders that want to make FHA loans of any type — including HECMs — must first go through an approval and certification process with the FHA.
+Lenders who want to make reverse mortgage loans — or any type of FHA loan — must first go through an approval and certification process with the FHA.
 Private lenders also can make reverse mortgages, but these generally are not FHA-insured mortgages and do not necessarily follow the guidelines established for HECMs.

 Lenders must provide a number of documents along with their applications to become FHA-approved lenders.
 For lenders that are not banks or credit unions, these documents include: